mandelsoft/documents/iac/README.md

 ## Infrastructure-as-Data

 In contrast to IaC, IaD is a much more fluffy term.
 You will find many more or less (more less) explanations for this term.
-The described core features range from declarative infrastructure definition, over reconciliation and control-loop, if the term is used in the context of Kubernetes, over higher abstraction to the more abstract idea of decoupling specification of description elements from their implementation.
+The described core features range from declarative infrastructure definition, over reconciliation and control-loop (if the term is used in the context of Kubernetes), over higher abstraction to the more abstract idea of decoupling specification of description elements from their implementation.

-If ChaGPT is asked, you probably get some answer like this:
+If ChatGPT is asked, you get an answer like this:

 - IaC (Infrastructure as Code)\
   Definition: Infrastructure as Code is the practice of managing and provisioning computing infrastructure through machine-readable configuration files rather than manual processes or interactive configuration tools.\